brianbutler08/UFOs/README.md

 ![](https://github.com/brianbutler08/UFOs/blob/main/images%20for%20READme/country.png)

-The final filter is based on the **shape** of the UFO was was reported.
+The final filter is based on the **shape** of the UFO that was reported.

 ![](https://github.com/brianbutler08/UFOs/blob/main/images%20for%20READme/shape.png)